In a Covid-19 world, what's next for deluxe, all-you-can-eat buffets?

 The cruise ship business, too, will have to make adjustments.

 Chiron counters the image of the ships as "floating petri dishes" by noting that they already have strong hygiene protocols that come into play for outbreaks of illness, such as increased cleaning, reduced interaction between guests and no self-service at the buffets.

-Liners will likely use these protocols when they resume service, he says.
+Moreover, buffet serving styles have changed over the last 25 years, he points out.
+"Most of them are now done at separate stations.
+Previous procedures would more than likely be made more permanent with gloved crewmembers serving passengers," he says.

 In Vegas, one of the few buffets that's reopened successfully is the Wicked Spoon at The Cosmopolitan, which has long differed from its competitors by individually plating most of its dishes.
 According to an article in the Las Vegas Review-Tribune, its primary change is in serving: instead of the guest taking the plate, servers hand them over individually.
 (Another reopened buffet, the South Point Casino's Garden Buffet, also has staff serve guests.)